Audit & Assurance Services

 Overhead Audits & FAR Compliance

-If your architecture or engineering firm performs government work, you may be required to have an independently audited overhead rate in accordance with the Federal Acquisition Regulation (FAR).
-We can help your firm with:
+If your architecture or engineering firm handles work on behalf of government agencies, you may be required to have an independently audited overhead rate in accordance with the Federal Acquisition Regulation (FAR).
+Our auditors can help you meet these compliance regulations.

 Assist management in properly calculating an overhead rate under FAR Part 31.